matchms/matchms/README.rst

   cd matchms
   conda create --name matchms-dev python=3.11 conda activate matchms-dev
-  # Install rdkit using conda, rest of dependencies can be installed with pip
+  # Install rdkit using conda, rest of dependencies can be installed with poetry
-  conda install -c conda-forge rdkit python -m pip install --upgrade pip pip install --editable .[dev]  # if this won't work try "poetry install --with dev"
+  conda install poetry=1.8
+  poetry install

 Run the linter with: